Frontiers journals are at the top of citation and impact metrics

 Indexed in: Scopus, Google Scholar, DOAJ, CrossRef, Chemical Abstracts Service (CAS), SAO/NASA ADS, Science Citation Index Expanded, Inspire, CLOCKSS

-Radiation Detectors and Imaging welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Radiation Detectors and Imaging welcomes submissions of the following article types: Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Radiation Detectors and Imaging, where they are peer-reviewed by the Associate and Review Editors of the specialty section.